Changan UNI-T P0420 Error: Causes and Fixes

 • Consider ECM updates if necessary

-Taking action early can save you hundreds of dollars and keep your UNI-T running efficiently.
+Taking action early can save you money and keep your UNI-T running efficiently.